A Journey of Seeking Pressure and Forces in the Nucleon: MCDs and Pressure/Forces in Classical Systems

 \subsubsection{Electromagnetic MCD Through Propagation of Waves}

-Although static electromagnetic fields appear not indispensable, Maxwell's theory adds their dynamical nature and predicts the electromagnetic radiations without sources.
+Although static electromagnetic fields appear not indispensable, Maxwell's theory introduces dynamical components and predicts the electromagnetic radiations without sources.
 Therefore the MCD for E\&M fields in general receives two separate contributions: the static interactions and E\&M waves.

 Spacetime translational symmetry leads to a conserved EMT of the E\&M fields.
 Through the Belinfante-Rosenfeld improvement, one obtains a gauge-invariant and symmetric EMT, which is believed to be a source for the warpage of the spacetime in General Relativity.
 The momentum density and MCD are,